Gypsum manufacturers’ environmental efforts aim at maximizing efficiency and minimizing waste at every stage of the

-In 2013, the gypsum board manufacturing industry produced or purchased approximately 900 thousand short tons of recycled paper for use as facing and backing material in the production of gypsum board.
+In 2016, the gypsum board manufacturing industry produced or purchased over one million short tons of recycled paper for use as facing and backing material in the production of gypsum board.
 The gypsum industry’s use of recycled paper diverted more than 40 million cubic yards of material destined for landfills, enough to fill more than 10,000 standard railroad cars.

 Gypsum board itself can be recycled, both to make gypsum board and for other uses.
 In some areas, private operators recycle gypsum board, providing a steady stream of material to manufacturers for use in making new board.back to top

 Gypsum board manufacturers rely increasingly on flue-gas desulfurization (FGD) gypsum or synthetic gypsum as an effective alternative to natural gypsum.
 In fact, FGD gypsum was first integrated into the core of gypsum board almost a quarter of a century ago